herrscher-of-sleeping/gnome-input-source-dbus-interface/README.md

 ```

 # GNOME Shell version compatibility
-Should work on all versions from 3.28 to 45 (built with preprocessor for compatibility).
+Should work on all versions from 3.28 and forward (built with preprocessor for compatibility).
-It will most likely still work on earlier versions, but it wasn't tested on them.
+It will most likely still work on earlier versions, but wasn't tested on them.

 # Building & installation
 To support both ECMAScript modules (GNOME 45+) and old `imports` approach, custom preprocessor is used.